Listen to this article.

 The loss of a baby is the loss of a future, and the idea of a lifetime devoid of getting to know and parent that child is devastating.
 What parents are left with is a lifelong grief where the intensity ebbs and flows as the years pass.
 Many parents seek to find new meaning in the loss and create a sense of purpose as a result of what they have been through.
 This desire for meaning coupled with the desire to continue to make the baby’s presence known is what spurs the need for a legacy.
 Through a legacy, parents find ways to keep memories alive while also making new memories in the baby’s honor as life continues.

 The death of a baby informs the lives of the parents, and a loss of this magnitude comes with relationship changes and even shifts in values.
-Many parents have vocalized the fact that losing their child has made them acutely more aware of how precious life and the fact that life can change in an instant.
+Many parents have vocalized the fact that losing their child has made them acutely more aware of how precious life is and the fact that life can change in an instant.
 As a result, grieving parents often live their lives with a deeper sense of empathy, generosity, and focus on the present.
 They tend to take less for granted and have a deeper sense of gratitude for the good in their lives.

 This shift in perspective often creates a desire to share those feelings with others.
 Many parents find comfort, peace, and the legacy they desire by helping other grieving parents, lessening their isolation, and seeking to make the experience a little more survivable.